Varnish - Classic Collector

 Threat Intel

-The Varnish - Threat Intel dashboard provides an at-a-glance view of threats to Varnish servers on your network.
-Dashboard panels display threats count over a selected time period, geographic locations where threats occurred, source breakdown, actors responsible for threats, severity, and a correlation of IP addresses, method, and status code of threats.
+The Varnish (Classic) - Threat Intel dashboard provides an at-a-glance view of threats to Varnish servers on your network.
+Dashboard panels display threat count over a selected time period, geographic locations where threats occurred, source breakdown, actors responsible for threats, severity, and a correlation of IP addresses, method, and status code of threats.

 Use this dashboard to: